cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 ## Key Derivation Functions {#kdfs}

-A Key Derivation Function (KDF) is a function that a function that produces keying material based on an input secret and other information.
+A Key Derivation Function (KDF) is a function that produces keying material based on an input secret and other information.

 While KDFs in the literature can typically consume and produce byte strings of